Logistics & Rules

 Guidelines & Format

 - Teams of three full-time undergraduate students from each school will participate in the Undergraduate Stock Pitch Challenge.
 At least one member of the team must be a woman.

-- One week prior to the challenge, teams will receive their two stock assignments, consisting of one common stock and a choice of four stocks within an industry.
+- One week prior to the challenge, teams will receive their two stock assignments, consisting of one common stock and a choice of two to four stocks within an industry.
 Finalists are chosen on the basis of their first round presentations.

 - Challenge will include presenters and judges.
 Judges will consist of distinguished investment professionals from sponsoring firms.